I’ve tracked down Claudia Winkleman’s exact outfits from The Celebrity Traitors

 With the help of McKeefry, who also works with the presenter on Strictly Come Dancing, Claudia’s outfits perfectly reflect the moody Scottish landscape.
 Her punk-infused aesthetic has even had its influence on the high street – a quick scroll on Zara, M&S or Nobody’s Child this season reveals argyle, checks and capes that all feel noticeably Traitors-coded.

-If you’re looking to inject some The Traitors aesthetic into your autumn wardrobe, here’s where to buy Claudia’s looks from all the episodes so far – plus the affordable alternatives from the high street.
+If you’re looking to inject some The Traitors aesthetic into your autumn wardrobe, here’s where to buy Claudia’s looks from Celebrity Traitors, including in the grand finale – plus the affordable alternatives from the high street.

 Episode 8